CiscoSystems/cognitive/README.md

 2. You can add any operation from the left pane and apply it on the input data.
 The sequence of execution is determined by the workflow graph displayed on the right pane.
 Create links between components to show the relationship.

-      a) You can create a link between two components by 'drag and drop'.
+      a) You can connect two components by 'drag and drop' a link between them.

       b) Click “Run” if you add a new component.
 This registers the new component and adds it to your saved workflow.
 Or in other words, you won't see the effect unless you click 'Run' after adding the new component.